Cubeo people

 The Cubeo are an ethnic group of the Vaupés Department (Colombia).
 Cubeo is a generic name that is used in local Spanish and appears in the literature in reference to a social and linguistic group.
 Although the term does not have any meaning in their language, the Cubeo refer to themselves by that name in interactions with others.
 There is no common native name, aside from referring to themselves as "people" (pâmiwâ) or, more precisely, "my people" (jiwa).
-An individual's social identification is based on his or her adscription to a mythical clan forebear whose name is used as an eponym.
+An individual's social identification is based on their adscription to a mythical clan forebear whose name is used as an eponym.

 Location

 The Cubeo live in the area of the Vaupés Department in Colombia, near the center of the Northwestern Cultural Area of the Amazon.
 Their villages are distributed along the median course of the capital Mitú and, above all, alongside its affluents the Cuduyari and Querary rivers.

 Population

 Reports of the population vary between 3,000 and 5,000 individuals.
 The national census of 1985 established the number of inhabitants at 4,368.